usvi/F070RB-BL-FW/README.md

 Bootloader: **Works.
 Automaticly jumps to first non-empty position in firmware area.**

-Firmware_anywhere: **Works with all addresses sufficiently alignedwhen booted by bootloader.
+Firmware_anywhere: **Works with all addresses sufficiently aligned when booted by bootloader.
 Works also standalone.**

 One can try for example these addresses, they should all work: 0x8005000, 0x8010000, 0x8015000, 0x801A800, 0x801B800